2009 Budget

 flags

 Pennsbury Township is a member of the Southeastern Chester County Refuse Authority (SECCRA), which provides recycling service to township residents.
-A large container with separate compartments for newspapers and co-mingled metal, plastic and glass is located near the township building.
-There is also a smaller container for cardboard boxes.
-Township residents are welcome to bring materials at any time; however, the dumpsters are usually gone Tuesday and Friday mornings to be emptied.
+Large containers with compartments for newspapers and co-mingled metal, plastic and glass is located near the township building (Single Stream Recycling). .
+Township residents are welcome to bring materials at any time; however, the dumpsters are usually emptied Monday and Friday mornings.
+TV's are accepted at SECCRA for a small fee.
+They are located on Route 926 just before Rt.
+41 intersection.
+If you have any questions about recycling call Chester County Solid Waste Authroity at 610-273-3771 x 228 or visit their website at www.chestercswa.org.
+A video on the proper way to recycle is on their website.
+Click on the Green recycling box, hit commercial/institutional recycling (top).
+Video is listed in first drop down.

 Metal